mmkaram/nixos/README.md

 - [ ] Yubikey for luks
 - [ ] Stylix
 ### Tycho
+- [ ] Attach drives and use btrfs in RAID
 - [ ] Linkwarden
 - [ ] nextcloud
 - [ ] secret last.fm api key